city-super/MatrixCity/README.md

 Please see [Render-Data](MatrixCityPlugin/docs/Render-Data.md) to render custom data after getting camera trajectories (Provided / Custom).

+## Exports camera poses

+Please see [Export-Camere-Poses](MatrixCityPlugin/docs/Export-Camere-Poses.md) to export camera trajectories from UE to `transforms.json`.

 ## Code Details

 We also provide some code details for your convenience in [Code-Details](MatrixCityPlugin/docs/Code-Details.md).